 Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.

-- Prepare the base - Cook the bacon until golden and crispy, then add grated zucchini, rice, the rest of the seasoning, stock and water to the pan.
+- Prepare the base: Fry the bacon in an oven-safe pan until golden and crispy.
+Add the grated zucchini, rice, seasoning, stock and water.
+Stir to combine.

-- Bring to the boil - Continue to heat, stirring occasionally, until the stock comes to the boil, then transfer everything to a large baking dish.
+- Bring to the boil: Heat the mixture, stirring occasionally, until it comes to a boil.
+Then transfer everything to a large baking dish.

-- Bake the risotto - Cover the dish tightly and bake until the rice is perfectly al dente and the liquid is absorbed.
+- Bake: Cover the dish tightly with foil or a lid and bake until the rice is just cooked and the liquid is absorbed.
+Don't lift the lid - you'll lose the steam and disrupt the magic.

-- Finish and serve - Top with flaked almonds, fresh chopped parsley and extra lemon wedges.
+- Finish and serve: Scatter over the flaked almonds, fresh chopped parsley and extra lemon wedges.
+Serve immediately - risotto waits for no one.

 Recipe Tips